f4goh/modem-LoRa/README.md

 Numerous software examples are provided, such as :

-- Simple lora point-to-point transmission
+- Simple LoRa point-to-point transmission
 - Transmission of APRS frames
 - KISS LoRa serial interface with pinAPRS or YAAC software - Yet Another APRS Client